hobbit19/realtek-universal-audio-driver/README.md

 ---------------------------------------
 <h2 id="notice">Notice</h2>

-If your PC preinstall HDA driver with a desktop version (non-UWP) of audio enhancers (apps), UAD will not work with  that desktop version of audio enhancers.
+If your PC had preinstalled HDA driver with a desktop version (non-UWP) of audio enhancers, UAD will not work with that desktop version of audio enhancers.

 Unintall Realtek HDA Driver first!!!